Useful Information about Guernsey

 - Guernsey Museum at Candie Gardens houses permanent exhibitions showing the Archaeology of Guernsey, Treasures from around the world held in their collection and the Folklore of Guernsey with an Art Gallery, shop and cafe.

-- Folk and Costume museum at Saumerez Park.
+- Folk and Costume museum at Saumarez Park.
 Step back in time and enjoy the fascinating historic collections unique to this island with a visit to The Museum at Saumarez Park.

 - Guernsey Tapestry at St James illustrates 1000 years of history in 10 embroidered panels.